Yorkshire Terrier Dog with Long Groomed Hair on a White Background | Diamond Pet Foods

 Deficiencies of essential fatty acids are rare in dogs (and cats) fed complete and balanced diets.
 As animal and veterinary nutritionists learn more about the nutritional needs of dogs and as more research is done, recommendations for nutrient requirements and dietary nutrient profiles have been updated.

-The National Research Council (NRC) and the Association of American Feed Control Officials (AAFCO) recognize fat and specific fatty acids are essential to a dog’s diet, and have established recommended and/or required levels for pet food.
+The National Research Council (NRC) and the Association of American Feed Control Officials (AAFCO) recognize that fat and specific fatty acids are essential to a dog’s diet, and have established recommended and/or required levels for pet food.
 These requirements vary with different life stages.

 In 2006, the NRC published its recommended allowances for total fat, linoleic acid, a-linolenic acid, arachidonic acid and the combination of EPA and DHA for puppies and adult dogs.
 The organization also identified maximum levels for some of these fatty acids.
 Subsequently, AAFCO nutrient profiles have included minimum requirements for the concentration of crude fat, linoleic acid, ALA and EPA+DHA in dog food.
 The dog nutrient profiles also include a maximum of 30:1 for the ratio of omega-6 fatty acids to omega-3 fatty acids that, in effect, establishes a minimum level of omega-3 fatty acids, according to David Dzanis, a board-certified veterinary nutritionist and pet food regulatory specialist.